Custody banks net short-selling gains from EU crisis

-The so-called custody banks that administer securities, a normally unglamorous and low-margin business, include BNY Mellon, JP Morgan (JPM.N) and State Street (STT.N).
+The so-called custody banks that administer securities, a normally unglamorous and low-margin business, include BNY Mellon, JP Morgan and State Street.

 The banks, as well as loan specialist Equilend, take a fee for linking lenders with surplus stock -- typically pension funds -- with borrowers such as hedge funds and banks, who want to position themselves in markets by short-selling.